BANK OPERATIONS IN RETAIL BANKING | RBWM IMPORTANT TOPIC

 Boston Consulting Group conducted a study on retail banking processes and introduced four broadly defined process models:

 - Predominantly Horizontally Organised Model

-A vertically structured model offers functionality across goods with a customer database orientation and a centralised customer database, whereas a horizontally organised model is a modular structure using distinct process models for different products.
-The horizontally organised strategy is primarily product-focused and includes shared customer information for some items.
+A vertically structured model offers functionality across goods with a customer database orientation and a centralized customer database, whereas a horizontally organized model is a modular structure using distinct process models for different products.
+The horizontally organized strategy is primarily product-focused and includes shared customer information for some items.

 Business Approach (Domain Specific) in Retail Banking

 The business strategies relating to the targeted areas are tackled by different banks in different ways.
 The following are the common methods:

 For PSBs with extensive networks, the segmented approach is a successful business strategy.
 In this approach, branches are categorized according to their business potential and then specifically targeted with targeted marketing techniques.
 To have a clear business emphasis, these branches are divided into Resource Centres, Profit Centres, Priority Centres, and General Centres.
 In several public sector banks, this idea has already been put into practice.